8 metabolism myths debunked

 - Your metabolism slows as you age.
 This is a myth.
 In reality, your metabolism only slows if you become less active.
 Your best metabolism boosting plan is to stay active!

 - Exercise boosts your metabolism.
-The calories you burn while exercising varies depending on the intensity, but it’s true, exercise does burn calories!
+The calories you burn while exercising vary depending on the intensity, but it’s true – exercise does burn calories!
 When it comes to boosting metabolism, the key is to choose fitness activities that build muscle.You don’t have to be a body builder to reap the benefits of a higher metabolism.
 Strength training can boost your metabolism as added muscle boosts your resting metabolism.
 High-intensity interval training has a double benefit.
 It burns calories during your activity and also boosts your calorie burn after your workout.Actually, most any physical activity, even a housekeeping chore, is better than sitting on the couch.
-A word of caution: Don’t over estimate how many calories you burn during your physical activities.
+A word of caution: Don’t overestimate how many calories you burn during your physical activities.
 If you reward yourself for a two-mile walk with a cookie, you can negate the benefits.That cookie we mentioned?
 You have to walk for more than a half hour to burn those calories!

 - Multiple small meals during the day are better for metabolism than three square meals.
 Studies show multiple small meals do not boost metabolism, so this is a myth.
 That said, this approach can stave off between-meal hunger, so some people have success losing weight this way.
 However, without good portion control, you can end up eating more.

 - Turning down the thermostat can turn up your metabolism.
 This is a fact!
 When it’s cool, your body turns up your internal thermostat and burns extra calories to warm you up.
 A temperature around 66 degrees for a couple of hours can boost your metabolism.
 If you, and those with you, are comfortable, add more cool time for more impact on your metabolism.
 Keep in mind, eating more food can undo your metabolism boost.